 Still, there’s no hard and fast expiration date for a certified check.
-The main concern is that eventually, the bank may hand over the funds to the state in your name as unclaimed property.
-Each state has its own process for reclaiming those abandoned funds.
-Every state has an unclaimed property office.
+The main concern is that eventually, the bank may hand over the funds to the state in your name as unclaimed property if you fail to cash the check.
+Each state has its own process for reclaiming those abandoned funds, which you may learn more about from the state’s unclaimed property office.

-When you receive a cashier’s check from someone, the funds have already been drawn from their personal bank account and transferred directly into an escrow account with the issuing bank.
+When you receive a cashier’s check from someone, the funds have already been withdrawn from their personal bank account and transferred into an escrow account with the issuing bank.
+The money sits there waiting until you cash the check.
 The bank may still place a void date on the check and no longer guarantee the funds after that point.